VasilGVasilev/softuni-React/softuniReact/02. Components-Basic-Idea/NBCallback(arrow(this)).md

                     console.log(boundGetX()); // 81 Ex.3

                 !!!!
 It is crucial where the function gets invoked:

-                    -Ex.1, we directly trigger the module to execute its methods -Ex.2, we abstract a reference/path to the shallow template of the a method of a class, but if we store it in a variable and execute it, this shallow template is shallow and it does not carry the context of its original class, all it knows it is that:
+                    -Ex.1, we directly trigger the module to execute its methods

+                    -Ex.2, we abstract a reference/path to the shallow template of the a method of a class, but if we store it in a variable and execute it, this shallow template is shallow and it does not carry the context of its original class, all it knows it is that:
                         -it returns this.x
-                        -it is invoked in the global scope the resulting behaviour is that it searches for this.x value in the context of execution -> global -Ex.3, we bind a context to the shallow template of the method of a class, so that wherever this shallow template is invoked, it has a wrapper function that represents the framework of its scope, this never goes outside this wrapper to rely on the global context by taking the value of this.x = 9;
+                        -it is invoked in the global scope the resulting behaviour is that it searches for this.x value in the context of execution -> global

+                    -Ex.3, we bind a context to the shallow template of the method of a class, so that wherever this shallow template is invoked, it has a wrapper function that represents the framework of its scope, this never goes outside this wrapper to rely on the global context by taking the value of this.x = 9;

             Passing arguments to event handlers:

-                -arrow functrions:
+                -arrow function:
                     <button onClick={(e)=>this.deleteRow(id,e)} />
-                    RULE: With JSX you pass a function as the event handler, rather than a string. why? the same reason why we pass a string in .addEventListener(click, function) and not .addEventListener(click, function()) to prevent from executing directly.
+                    RULE: With JSX you pass an arrow function as the event handler, rather than a string. why? the same reason why we pass a string in .addEventListener(click, function) and not .addEventListener(click, function()) to prevent from executing directly.
                     if we have <button onClick=deleteRow />, deleteRow will be executed immediately and will trigger render and subsequent faulty behaviour